"None of God's Servants Were Perfect"

 ~M. Scott Peck, People of the Lie, p.
 255.

 After everything this article has brought out, why would anyone want to defend Herbert Armstrong or Garner Ted Armstrong's sins, or believe that they could ever have been "used by God"?
-The answer is because no one wants to admit they have been deceived and conned by a hypocritical, fraudulent "minister of God" who headed an abusive, totalistic group (a.k.a. as a "religious cult") and got away with it.
-It is very uncomfortable to believe any new information that contradicts what one has previously believed; therefore it is easier to discount it, or excuse it away and hold to the belief that, after all, HWA was teaching the "restored gospel" or "God's truths" instead of realizing that what he taught was a false gospel.
-(Read: What Were the Lies and What is the Truth? and What is the Gospel?)
+The answer is because no one wants to admit that they have been deceived and conned by a hypocritical, fraudulent "minister of God" who headed an abusive, totalistic group (a.k.a. a religious cult) and got away with it.
+It is very uncomfortable to believe any new information that contradicts what one has previously believed; therefore it is easier to discount it, or excuse it away and hold to the belief that, after all, HWA was teaching the "restored gospel" or "God's truths" instead of realizing that what he taught was a false gospel; the goal being to gain power and wealth.

 "Beloved, follow not that which is evil, but that which is good.
 He that doeth good is of God: but he that doeth evil hath not seen God" (III John 11).